devaicee/devaicee/README.md

   A Little More About Me
  </h3>

- ⬛ Thrive in collaborative environments that encourage growth.</br>
- ⬜ Currently working on projects with React and Firebase.</br>
+⬜ Currently working on cross-platform applications and management systems.</br>
- ⬛ Committed to mentoring and supporting others in Front-End development.</br>
+⬜ Experienced in building full stack solutions, from system planning to deployment.</br>
+⬜ Comfortable working with modern frameworks, databases, and backend logic.</br>
- ⬜ Motivated by challenging projects that push technical and creative boundaries.</br>
+⬜ Motivated by complex projects that push both technical and creative boundaries.</br>
+⬜ Open to collaboration, mentorship, and knowledge-sharing within development teams.</br>
  ㅤ
   <!-- Social links and spotify -->
   <div align="left">